My shopping cart

 Place half of the water in a bowl and add the yeast.
 Let stand for 20 minutes (the mixture should turn foamy).

-In the bowl of a standing mixer fitted with a paddle attachment, cream the butter with the sugar, milk powder, Sri Lanka spice, and salt at medium speed until fluffy and pale.
+In the bowl of a standing mixer fitted with a paddle attachment, combine the butter with the sugar, milk powder, Sri Lanka spice, and salt at medium speed until you get a sandy and homogenous mix.
 Beat the eggs in a bowl and then slowly beat into the butter mixture.
 Beat in the yeast mixture, the rest of the water, and the flour; mix at medium speed until well-mixed and slightly stringy, about 8 to 10 minutes.

 Cover the bowl with plastic wrap and let it sit in a warm place until the dough doubles in size, about 30 to 40 minutes.